-The loggers were deployed throughout the watershed between 31 May and 12 June when water levels started to drop (Fig. 3).
-We placed one logger in the main stem >50 m upstream from the tributary, one >50 m downstream from the tributary and one in the tributary close to, or at, the mouth (Fig. 4).
+The loggers were deployed throughout the watershed between 1 and 7 June (one logger was misprogrammed and started recording on 18 June) (Fig. 3).
+We placed 25 loggers in tributaries and 9 in the main stem.
 We chose locations where water was at least knee deep and there was appropriate substrate.
 Sand, gravel, and cobble substrates were the easiest; silty substrate and bedrock provided challenges.
 The rebar was hammered into the substrate at least 1 foot so that the bottom of the PVC casing sat flush with the substrate.
 The pendant logger was pushed down inside the casing to ensure that it was in the deepest water possible.
-Rocks were piled in a cairn around the logger to prevent it from moving to much and to help us in locating it.
+Rocks were piled in a cairn around the logger to prevent it from moving too much and to help us in locating it.
 A waypoint was taken at each logger location.

 Figure 3.
-A map of the location of the 30 loggers installed in 2017.
+A map of the location of the 34 loggers installed in 2018.
 Pink denotes the loggers placed in the main stem of the river and yellow denotes the loggers placed in the tributaries.